Aashishsharma/Learnings/Docker + kubernetes/Kubernetes.md

 **Deployment vs Stateful set**
 1. Creating replica for stateless apps is straight forward, but dificult for stateful apps due to data consistent issues
 2. In deployment, replica pods get random hashes, in statful set replica pods gets incremented ids (predictable pod name).
 This is to preserve the state of the app. **Scaling DB mechanism - (1 master pod, others worker, only master can do read/write and workers can do only read.
 This way data consistency is achieved)**.
 In stategul set frst replica pod is master and the rest ones are slave pods (can onyl read from DB) with autoincrement ID

+#### Stateful apps aren't ideal candidates for containerization, only stateless apps are